Paraphrasing evades detectors of AI-generated text, but retrieval is an effective defense: Background on detectors of AI-generated text

-The third class of detection methods relies on classifiers that are fine-tuned to distinguish human-written text from machine-generated text.
-Early efforts in this vein use classifiers to detect fake reviews~\citep{hovy-2016-enemy} and fake news~\citep{zellers2019defending}.
-Other related studies examine classification performance across domains~\citep{bakhtin2019real} and decoding strategies~\citep{ ippolito-etal-2020-automatic}.
-Such studies inspired others to use their insights to improve generative performance~\citep{dengresidual,krishna-etal-2022-rankgen}.
-Most recently, OpenAI fine-tuned a GPT model to perform this discrimination task and released it as a web interface~\citep{AITextClassifier}.
-They fine-tuned this classifier using generations from 34 language models, with text sourced from Wikipedia, WebText~\citep{radford2019language}, and their internal human demonstration data.
+\textbf{Classifier methods} train models to distinguish human-written text from AI-generated text.
+Early efforts used classifiers to detect fake reviews~\citep{hovy-2016-enemy} and news~\citep{zellers2019defending}, while others examined classifier performance across domains~\citep{bakhtin2019real} and decoding strategies~\citep{ ippolito-etal-2020-automatic}.
+Most recently, OpenAI fine-tuned a GPT model to perform this task and released it as a web interface~\citep{AITextClassifier}.
+Their model uses generations from 34 LLMs, with the human-written text from Wikipedia, WebText, and their internal human demonstration data.